 Whatever the circumstances, it is important to be able to consolidate the different parts of your empire and view it as a whole.

 The purpose of Group Consolidation is to give you that birds-eye view of the group.

 It needs to be a complete 360-degree perspective.

 You will want to look forward with cash flow forecasts and balance sheet forecast.
-You will need to look back to compare actuals to budgets and measure performance with KPIs.
-Sometimes you will want summary information and charts to get a quick view of what is happening.
+In additiona, you will need to look back to compare actuals to budgets and measure performance with KPIs.
+As a result, sometimes you will want summary information and charts to get a quick view of what is happening.
 At other times, you will need to dive into the detail.

 Calxa’s Group Consolidation Reporting

 Calxa’s consolidated group reporting gives you all of this.
 It works the same, whether you are working with 2 entities or 200.
 Once set up, you can automate the extraction of core data from your accounting systems and the delivery of reports to your stakeholders.

 Many groups have a uniform accounting system used by every company.
 This is often paired with a standard chart of accounts.
 While that can simplify things, it is not essential when reporting with Calxa.
 Whether you are using Xero, QuickBooks or MYOB, Calxa will connect to any of them and bring the data together.
 If you are using another accounting system, create a manual organisation and import your data each month.

 Differences in the charts of accounts can be easily managed with Calxa’s Account Trees.
 Create a common Account Tree structure with the headers and running totals you need for your reporting and then copy it across all the organisations.
 If the chart of accounts is identical it will automatically allocate detail accounts to the same header.
 However, if there are accounts with a different format (or name and number) you simply drag them to the right header.

 Once the data has been brought into Calxa from your accounting system, there are only minor differences in behaviour between them.